 A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
-An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.
+An effective organization has formal mechanisms to assess

 6.1.
-The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
-(Core)
+The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety. ^(Core)